 Zion Williamson was wearing Nike PG 2.5 sneakers when one tore apart during a game between Duke and North Carolina recently leading to an injury.

-Bodyweight and overall frame size, foot width and girth and playing style are all factors to consider.
-What works for a Slim 5-foot 10 male with narrow feet is not necessarily suitable for a 95 kg, 6’2″ male with a wide foot.
+Body weight and overall frame size, foot width and girth and playing style are all factors to consider.
+What works for a slim 5’10” male with narrow feet is not necessarily suitable for a 95 kg, 6’2″ male with a wide foot.
 Most individuals do not take this into consideration.

 Nowadays, sports shoes have a lifespan of nine months to one year.
-However, if you are a very aggressive sports person and your shoe is used almost daily in that lifespan can be cut down to 3 to 6 months.
-Looking at the outer sole trade whether it is one down is not the right way to look for wear and tear.
-Looking for creases, signs of compression, in the midsole is how you detect sports shoe wear and tear.
+However, if you are a very aggressive sports person and your shoe is used almost daily that lifespan can be cut down to 3 to 6 months.
+Looking at the outer sole is not the right way to look for wear and tear.
+Looking for creases and signs of compression in the midsole is how you detect sports shoe wear and tear.

 If you are heavyweight reconsider selecting the latest show in a particular category.
-Instead, go for the one that is more robust.
-Make sure that the length and the with of the shoe is fitted correctly taking into consideration for the expansion during sport.
+Instead, go for a more robust design.
+Make sure that the length and the width of the shoe is fitted correctly taking into consideration for the expansion during sport.
 While there are a lot more factors to consider, these are the main ones to prevent the issue from splitting or exploding during sport.